Pleanog/lmu-course-aii/Lectures/Session 07 - Online Machine Learning.md

 Online vs. batch learning can be compared to:
 **Stochastic Gradient Descent (SGD)** vs. **Gradient Descent (GD)**:

-- **Gradient Descent (GD):** Uses the entire dataset to compute each update — slow but stable.
+- **Gradient Descent (GD):** Uses the entire dataset to compute each update.
+It is slow but stable.
-- **Stochastic Gradient Descent (SGD):** Uses one sample or mini-batches for frequent updates — noisy but adaptive.
+- **Stochastic Gradient Descent (SGD):** Uses one sample or mini-batches for frequent updates.
+It is noisy but adaptive.

 ![[Pasted image 20250717161427.png]]